codebyshennan/tamkeen-data/docs/1-frontend/html-css/layout.md

 ## Learning Objectives

-1. Understand what CSS layout is about
+1. Understand what CSS layout is
 2. Use the CSS box model determines the size of each element on screen
 3. Use the CSS `display` property to control the manner in which elements appear on screen, e.g. in horizontal or vertical order
 4. Use the CSS `position` property to position elements outside of the normal document flow, e.g. a fixed navbar or chat window